Research

 In March 2026, no model had truly native audio yet.
 GPT-5.4 handled speech via multimodal pipelines with strong-but-not-native audio reasoning.
 Gemini 3.1 Pro was close.
 Native audio (speech as direct input to the LLM, no STT step) shipped with GPT-5.5 on April 23. one month after this March snapshot.
 For March-era voice agents, the STT-then-LLM pattern was the only viable path.

-Mistral Small 4 (March 16 2026) was the breakthrough on-device multimodal.
-6.5B active parameters running on a single workstation GPU, handling image + text inputs, hybrid reasoning.
-The on-device pick for any application that needs offline / edge / single-GPU inference.
+Mistral Small 4 (March 16 2026) was the breakthrough efficient multimodal release.
+6.5B active parameters on a 4xH100-class footprint, handling image + text inputs and hybrid reasoning.
+The pick for any application that needs private self-hosting or controlled infrastructure with frontier-tier capability.

 Voice and audio (covered separately)

 Voice AI deserves its own buying guide.
 STT (Deepgram Nova-3, Whisper, AssemblyAI), TTS (Cartesia, ElevenLabs, Hume), and voice-agent platforms (Vapi, Retell, Deepgram Voice Agent) all have separate decision logic from text-only LLMs.
-The latency budget alone (sub-300ms ITU-T G.114 for natural conversation) drives different picks than text-LLM workflows.
+The latency budget alone (sub-500ms round-trip aggressive, sub-700ms widely accepted, with ITU-T G.114 mouth-to-ear delay in mind) drives different picks than text-LLM workflows.

 See Best Voice AI of March 2026 for the full STT, TTS, and voice-agent stack.